stskeeps/ethdenver2024/README.md

 You may find application logs in `/tmp/cartesi-machine.logs`.

-## Advanced: run dehashing server using Optimism's pre-image Oracle
+## Directly running and querying the dehashing server

 ### Cloning submodules